jp43/DockBox/README.md

 * AmberTools; version 12 or later

 Any software intended to be used in conjunction with MOBPred should be installed separetely and should work as a standalone program.
-In addition, make sure the applications mentioned below are in your PATH, depending on which docking softwares is used:
+In addition, make sure the applications mentioned below are in your PATH, depending on which docking software is used:

 * Autodock: Babel and autodock4 set aside, all the executables below can be found in the AutoDockTools package (http://autodock.scripps.edu/downloads/resources/adt/index_html): **prepare_ligand4.py**, **prepare_receptor4.py**, **prepare_dpf4.py**, **prepare_gpf4.py**, **autogrid4**, **autodock4**, **babel**.